-- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Pupils are made aware of the reporting systems and processes through discussion in our PSHE lessons and RHE lessons - > Reassurances will always be provided following disclosures - > Student voice will be used in setting up reporting systems and sharing messages via our school council

-8. Online safety and the use of mobile technology

-We recognise the importance of safeguarding all our children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.

-To address this, our school aims, from EYFS to Year 6, to:
+Put systems in place for pupils to confidently report abuse Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback Pupils are made aware of the reporting systems and processes through discussions in relationship and health education curriculum We always reassure children following disclosures Student voice is collected in regular surveys and through school council surrounding reporting systems and sharing messages 8.
+Online safety and the use of mobile technology We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
+We take a whole school approach to ensuring we protect and educate pupils, students, and staff in their use of technology and have in place established mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+To address this, our school aims to:

-- > Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - > Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+Have robust processes and policies in place to ensure the online safety of pupils, staff, volunteers and governors.
+Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology.
+Set clear guidelines for the use of mobile phones for the whole school community.

-The 4 key categories of risk

-Our approach to online safety is based on addressing the following categories of risk:

-- Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny/misandry, homophobia, biphobia, self-harm, suicide, anti-Semitism, radicalisation and extremism - Contact being subjected to harmful online interaction with other users, such as child-to-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - > Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams

-To meet our aims and address the risks above we will:
+Updated guidance makes it clear that all staff receive training on the expectations, applicable roles and responsibilities in relation to the filtering and monitoring of online information.
+The designated safeguarding lead should take lead responsibility for understanding the filtering and monitoring systems and processes in place.
+However each school will have a designated Governor and member of SLT that maintain oversight of this.
+Within this policy you will find information on appropriate filtering and monitoring on school devices and school networks.
+The guidance signposts the Department for Education's new filtering and monitoring standards (DfE, 2023b), which support schools to have effective systems in place.
+Schools and colleges should consider meeting the DfE's Cyber security standards for schools and colleges (DfE, 2023c).
+The 4 key categories of risk Our approach to online safety is based on addressing the following categories of risk: Content - being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny/misandry, homophobia, biphobia, self-harm, suicide, anti-Semitism, radicalisation and extremism Contact - being subjected to harmful online interaction with other users, such as child-to-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes Conduct - personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and Commerce - risks such as online gambling, inappropriate advertising, phishing and/or financial scams To meet our aims and address the risks above we will:

-Educate pupils about online safety as part of our curriculum from EYFS to Year 6.
+Educate pupils about online safety as part of our curriculum.
 For example: